openSUSE/news-o-o/_posts/2024-01-12-conference-adds-business-focused-networking-event.md

 ---

-The openSUSE Project is excited to announce the Open 4 Business networking event, a collaborative initiative launched by the [DORS/CLUC](https://www.dorscluc.org/open-4-business/) organization, scheduled for June 26 from 2 to 6 p.m. at the Franken Campus in Nuremberg, Germany.
+The [openSUSE Project](https://www.opensuse.org/) is excited to announce the Open 4 Business networking event, a collaborative initiative launched by the [DORS/CLUC](https://www.dorscluc.org/open-4-business/) organization, scheduled for June 26 from 2 to 6 p.m. at the Franken Campus in Nuremberg, Germany.

-This event, held in conjunction with the [openSUSE Conference](https://events.opensuse.org/) 2024 (oSC24), is dedicated to fostering connections in the open-source business community.
+This event, which will be held in conjunction with [openSUSE Conference 2024](https://events.opensuse.org/) (oSC24), is dedicated to fostering connections in the open-source business community.

 The event seeks to help establish a business landscape to help align small and medium-sized enterprises (SMEs) who hold similar values in open-source ethics and technology.
 The Open 4 Business event aims to serve as a bridge to connect open-source enthusiasts.
 This event will help people from the business world engage and collaborate effectively.